jolie/website/www/downloads.md

 ## Integrated Development Environments

 The listed editors have one or more plug-ins to aid Jolie programmers with syntax highlighting, on-the-fly error notification, and direct in-editor service launch shortcuts.

+### Visual Studio Code

+The most mature editor support for Jolie is currently offered by the Jolie extension for [Visual Studio Code](https://code.visualstudio.com), called `vscode-jolie`.
+You can install it directly from within Visual Studio Code or by visiting [https://marketplace.visualstudio.com/items?itemName=jolie.vscode-jolie](https://marketplace.visualstudio.com/items?itemName=jolie.vscode-jolie).

+Contributions to the extension are very welcome.
+See [https://github.com/jolie/vscode-jolie](https://github.com/jolie/vscode-jolie) for its code repository.

 ### Atom